-What is Shared Web Hosting?
-Definitions, How It Works, Pros & Cons
+Shared Web Hosting Explained: What It Is, How It Works, Pros & Cons

 Disclosure: HostScore is reader-supported.
 When you purchase through our links, we may earn a commission.
 All prices on this website are displayed in USD unless otherwise stated.